Give Your Site Some Focus! Tips for Designing Useful and Usable Focus Indicators

 What Are Focus Indicators?

-Have you ever noticed the blue outlines that sometimes show up around buttons or form fields when you’re filling out a form?
+Have you ever noticed the blue outlines that sometimes show up around buttons or form fields?
 What about when you click on a menu item?
 Have you ever tried to make those outlines disappear?

-Here’s a hint: by default, browsers use the :focus css pseudo class to give outlines to form fields and other elements when the elements are selected.
-Here’s another hint: if you decide to get rid of the blue outlines, make sure to replace them with something else!
+Browsers use the :focus-visible css pseudo class to give outlines to form fields and other elements when they’re focused.
+Here’s another hint: if you decide to get rid of the browser default outlines, make sure to replace them with something else!
 There’s a whole subset of users who rely on these outlines to tell them where they are on the page.

 Who Needs Focus Indicators, Anyway?

 Who doesn’t navigate websites with a mouse, you ask?
-As it turns out, a lot of people use the keyboard as their primary means of using the web, including:
+As it turns out, a lot of people (1 in 4 adults in the U.S. have a disability) use the keyboard as their primary means of using the web, including:

 People who use screen readers.
 Screen reader users are often blind, but not always!
 People with low vision or cognitive disabilities (like dyslexia) also use screen readers to help them understand content on the web.
 Screen readers are almost entirely controlled using the keyboard.